camillefrayssinhes/thepandassurfers.github.io/index.md

 After the basic analysis, we attempt to train a machine learning model to predict the daily stock price using the quotes related to Apple, speakers data and past stock performance.
 The model is a modular linear regression model, that can take into account past performance and additional factors.
 The model is trained on data from 2015 to 2017 and predict the daily stock price in 2018.
 The resulting regression model did not perform well to predict the stock price during the first semester of 2018.
 However, it is quite effective in predicting the stock price during the last semester of 2018.
 Especially, it has well predicted the little drop in the stock price in June 2018!

-RAJOUTER 2/3 MOTS CCL

 {% include future_stock_prediction.html %}

-### Anything else?
+### … but is this that simple?

+So far, we have been able to demonstrate that taking into account the media coverage, the sentiments expressed in the quotes, and the notoriety of the speakers, there exists a positive correlation between the stock market and the daily number of quotes related to Apple.
+Nevertheless, if one looks at the big picture, the correlations are not significantly high enough, and we won't be able with our model to accurately predict the stock market.
+Unfortunately it's not this way that the pandas will get rich!

-The Panda Riders wish you Happy Christmas Holidays and a Happy New Year 2022!
+To end this data story, the Panda Riders wish you a Happy Christmas Holidays and a Happy New Year 2022!
 And don't forget that "An AAPL a day keeps the pandas away!"